|Nutrition Facts (per serving)|

 This dish is similar to American chop suey, which is a family favorite comfort food for many.
 The spicy tomatoes and seasonings add an extra burst of bold flavor.
 The recipe is adaptable as well.
 For Italian flavors, replace the Cajun or Mexican seasoning with Italian seasonings and use Italian seasoned tomatoes in the dish.
 Or, if you prefer a milder flavor, use your favorite seasoned salt blend along with plain diced tomatoes.

 1 pound ground beef, 85/15 or 90/10

 1/4 cup diced green bell pepper

 - 1 can (14.5 ounces) diced tomatoes (chili-style or tomatoes with green chilies)

 1 (14.5-ounce) can diced tomatoes

-- 1 teaspoon spicy seasoned salt blend or Cajun seasoning blend
+- 1 1/2 teaspoons spicy seasoning (Mexican-style taco seasoning or Cajun seasoning blend)

 1/4 teaspoon dried oregano